-It helps to work out a pattern to match your breathing to your crochet.
+Match your breathing to the repetitive action of the crocheting.
 This may mean deeply inhaling and exhaling to each stitch or petal, depending on your crochet speed.
-Doing this will help to slow down any shallow breathing and increased heart beat, to return back to normal and leave you feeling more in control and calm.
+Doing this will help to slow down your heartbeat and shallow breathing, returning your breath back to a steady pace and leave you feeling calm and more in control.

 Take each minute at a time

-Let’s not forget that they’re super cute and can be made up using lots of different yarns and colours.
+And finally, let’s not forget that they’re super cute and can be made up using lots of different yarns and colours.
 Once you have enough you can even stitch them together to make cute tops, headbands, cushions, garlands, glue them onto bobby pins, or applique onto denim jackets, jeans, or whatever else you fancy!
-The possibilities are endless really.
+The possibilities are endless.

 *Suitable for beginners, however basic crochet skills required.
 Pattern is in UK crochet terminology.
 Any questions please contact email@example.com